 Sharing & Synthesis: Take Your Time

-After they write for 5 or 10-15 minutes (be flexible because of time to process/work with multiple languages), they share what they wrote and what in the text inspired the writing.
+After they write for 5 or 10 or 15 minutes (be flexible because of time to process/work with multiple languages), they share what they wrote and what in the text inspired the writing.

 As a discussion anchor, I annotate the parts they selected as they share.
 I can use it to plan a follow-up lesson for the next day or to help synthesize their learning as a class.
 (I can’t say I have the best method for this: sometimes I’d annotate the text in a different color per class section or save 4 separate annotated copies, depending on the amount of digging in we were doing).